Parts of a transformer

 The transformer carries two sets of winding per phase – Primary winding and secondary winding.
 These winding consists of several turns of copper or aluminum conductors, insulated from each other and the transformer core.
 The type and arrangement of winding used for transformers depend upon the current rating, short circuit strength, temperature rise, impedance, and surge voltages.

-Out of the primary winding and secondary winding, the one which is rated for higher voltage is known as High voltage (HV) winding and the other is known as Low voltage (LV) winding.
+Out of the primary winding and secondary winding, the one that is rated for higher voltage is known as High voltage (HV) winding and the other is known as Low voltage (LV) winding.

 Shell type winding and core type winding